OSGeo/gdal/gdal/doc/source/api/csharp/index.rst

 * The `ViRGiS project <https://www.virgis.org/>`__ makes extensive use of GDAL in c# in a Unity environment.

-(Please add more links to this section)
+(Please add your project to this section)

 Windows Build SDKs